ayan20985/skule-webring/README.md

 </div>

-# SKULE WebRing
+# SKULE™ WebRing

 A WebRing for University of Toronto Engineering students and the broader UofT community.
 This WebRing connects personal websites, portfolios, and blogs of UofT students, faculty, and alumni.

 ## About

-The SKULE WebRing is a community-driven project that connects websites of UofT community members through a retro-inspired WebRing.
-It's a way to discover interesting sites, share your work, and build connections within the UofT tech community.
+The SKULE™ WebRing connects websites of UofT SKULE™ members through a retro-inspired WebRing.
+It's a way to discover interesting sites, share your work, and build connections.

 ## Joining the WebRing